nastyasimpson/Emotion_Detection_Elections/README.md

 ## Results Discussion:

 * Top interest.
-In tweets emotion detection time series observed **fear increased** in 2014 - 2016 right before the election.
+In tweets emotion detection time series observed **fear increased** in 2017.
 It is a very interesting observation which allows us to examine fear patterns available for research during that period of time to see if it’s noise or not and potentially opens up an important feature in decision making classifiers.
+We can also speculate that in 2017 the political climate in the US what different after the elections and that may have resulted in more fearful messaging.
+But these are all suspended accounts.
+Were they trying to increase fear levels in population?

 * Quantitatively detecting emotions in social media messages can be instrumental in creating models that can classify emotional patterns of suspected accounts for controlling and managing healthy social conversation and possible ethical implications of trying to influence public opinion.
 And therefore this research front should be further developed and improved upon.